teorth/equational_theories/commentary/Equation4512.md

 A law is implied by the associative law if and only if the left and right hand sides agree after all parentheses have been deleted.

-The free magma on some set `S` of generators for this law is the set of non-empty lists of elements of `S`, with the concatenation operation.
+The free magma on some set `S` of generators for this law is the set of finite non-empty lists of elements of `S`, with the concatenation operation.